na-na-hi/renget/archive/smgenskins.md

    - Jag.RAR Xbalanque is part of the Tron skinline, and as such his skin accents and card art accents will slowly cycle through the rainbow.

  - Xing Tian
    - Grove Keeper Xing Tian Special Emote has a squirrel run around his neck and shoulders... while his entire upper body is frozen in place.
+Plays nice forest-y flute music.
    - Krang Xing Tian Special Emote.
 Additionally, this skin has complete set of new animations for his abilities.

  - Yemoja